Corylus

 Portland, OR • 120 units • preservation

 Two post year 15 LIHTC properties in Portland that were developed by a non-profit under the 9% tax credit program to provide critical family-size homes for families earning 30-60% of Area Median Income.
-After years of challenging compliance and physical issues, Great Expectations acquired the properties and executed a comprehensive stabilization and renovation program.
+After years of challenging compliance and physical issues, Great Expectations acquired the properties and executed a comprehensive stabilization and renovation program, increasing year-one NOI from $189,725 under prior ownership to $494,625 under Great Expectations operations.

 The Challenge